Best fruit and vegetables to grow in December – 6 options to plant now for a head start on the growing season

 Sign up to our newsletter for style and decor inspiration, house makeovers, project advice and more.

-Counted among the best fruit and vegetables to grow in December for a reason, Zoe says now is absolutely a great time of year to plant dormant rhubarb crowns (pieces of root with a bud at the top).
+Rhubarb is counted among the best fruit and vegetables to grow in December for a reason – award-winning garden designer Zoe Claymore says now is a great time to learn how to grow rhubarb and plant the crowns (pieces of root with a bud at the top).

 'Whilst you should leave them for a growing season or two to establish before you start harvesting, now is the time to put these into your garden,' she explains.